 Thailand Tourism is a major economic share in the Kingdom of Thailand.
 The global percentage of tourism revenue is 9 percent of their GDP.
 Bangkok foreign travelers arrival visiting Thailand surged 9 percent to 32.6 million in 2016, earning in 1.64 trillion baht.
 The ministry’s forecast is 32.4 million visitors but rises despite the mourning of Thailand’s late king.
 The bulk of their visitor come from China with 8.87 million visitors in 2016.
 An increase of 11.8 percent from the year 2015.

 Most avid travelers have been to Bangkok.
 Thailand has other tourist destinations such as Phuket, Pattaya, Chai Nat and much more.
 But have you heard of Surin, Pai in Northern Thailand?
 Maybe yes, others did not.
 But for those who plan to visit and explore Thailand to experience the environment attraction.
 We bet most of you stay clueless.

 Thailand climate varies, yet you can visit throughout the year.
 The cool and dry season between November and early April is the best time to visit Thailand.
 The climate in the south differs between eastern and western coasts.
 When wanting diving and snorkeling, good during the winter months on the west coast.
-The highest rainfall in November, least in January and February.
+The highest rainfall in November, at least in January and February.
 The weather stable on the east coast most of the year.

 Thailand is one of the safest nations to travel.
 Real attacks and other crimes upon a person far less than in another country.
 Just need to be knowledgeable of your surroundings and personal safety.
 A common sense precautions reign supreme, done anywhere else.